BILL-CHEPTOYEK/Accounting-for-software-engineers-Resources/01-Foundations/02-The-Accounting-Equation.md

 `$10,000 = $10,000`

 The equation remains perfectly balanced.
-This demonstrates how transactions flow through the system, always maintaining a state of equilibrium, regard of which accounts are affected.
+This demonstrates how transactions flow through the system, always maintaining a state of equilibrium, regardl of which accounts are affected.
 As we build our database, every transaction we record will be designed to uphold this mathematical truth.